Legal Studies

 - Transferable:CSU

-- Catalog Date:August 1, 2024
+- Catalog Date:August 1, 2025

 This course is an introduction to the California court system with emphasis on understanding the practical aspects of litigation and the proper procedures required by statutes and rules of court.
-It covers the phases of California court procedure, including state and Federal constitutional limitations, jurisdiction, venue, pleadings, and motions.
+It covers the phases of California court procedure, including state and federal constitutional limitations, jurisdiction, venue, pleadings, and motions.
 It also includes the forms by which matters are submitted to the court system from pre-litigation through appeals.

 Student Learning Outcomes